Service Dogs

 -

-Retrieving dropped or selected items
+Retrieving dropped or requested items

 -